 So without wasting any further time, lets get into the process.

-First thing you will need is a container, a pot or grow bag which is at least 10 inch deep should be good.
+First thing you will need is a container, a pot or grow bag which is at least 6 inch deep.

 Make some holes at the bottom of container for drainage of water and passage of air.
 Otherwise the standing water will cause root rot.
 This is one of the most important rule of Gardening at home.